 - Taking certain types of chemical medicines (such as etoposide) and medicines known as (alkaloids).

 - The presence of defects in other chronic lymphocytes

-- Laboratory tests and examinations include: Complete blood count (CBC).
-Kidney and liver function test, and uric acid level test.
+- Laboratory tests and tests: Complete blood count (CBC), kidney and liver function test, and uric acid level test.

 - bone marrow biopsy It is the most common test to determine the type of leukemia.

 - Lumbar puncture (spinal tap) (one way to look for cancer cells in the spinal fluid)